-is a Boston-based bass-baritone.
-Christopher is quickly becoming recognized for his artistic versatility and affinity for new opera.
-In the summer of 2018, he will be joining the Glimmerglass Festival as a Young Artist, covering the roles of Harašta in Janáček's The Cunning Little Vixen and the British Major in Puts's Silent Night, among other assignments.
+Bass-Baritone Christopher Carbin is quickly becoming recognized for his artistic versatility and affinity for new opera.
+In the summer of 2018, he joined the Glimmerglass Festival as a Young Artist, covering the roles of Harašta in Janáček's The Cunning Little Vixen and the British Major in Puts's Silent Night, among other assignments.

 Christopher has collaborated with such artists as Cerise Jacobs, Paola Prestini, and Julian Wachner in several workshop productions of the new operas Gilgamesh and Rev. 23, and in the fall of 2018 will be creating the role of Marsyas in the world premiere of PermaDeath, by Cerise Jacobs and Dan Visconti.

-Christopher will be returning to the New England Conservatory of Music as a guest artist in February of 2018, performing the role of Sarastro in Mozart's Die Zauberflöte.
+Christopher returned to the New England Conservatory of Music as a guest artist in February of 2018, performing the role of Sarastro in Mozart's Die Zauberflöte.

 In October of 2017, Christopher made his debut with Odyssey Opera, singing the role of Armando in Donizetti's rarely performed L'assedio di Calais under the baton of Maestro Gil Rose.
-He will be returning to Odyssey Opera in April of 2018, performing the role of Talbot in Verdi's rarely staged Giovanna d'Arco.
+He returned to Odyssey Opera in April of 2018, performing the role of Talbot in Verdi's rarely staged Giovanna d'Arco.

 In the summer of 2017, Christopher performed in Cambridge, Massachusetts, in a concert reading of a new Elena Ruehr opera, Crafting the Bonds, before making his Colorado debut with the Crested Butte Opera Studio as Simone in Puccini’s Gianni Schicchi.